 At the Foothill College Sunnyvale Center, 1070 Innovation Way, Sunnyvale, CA 94089.

 Visit the Sunnyvale Center website for more information.

-In addition to the lectures and labs, there is a required internship in the final quarter of the program!
+In addition to the lectures and hands-on skills labs, there is a required internship in the final quarter of the program!
 You will be working one shift in an ER, and one shift on a 911 ambulance.
 Note that this is NOT just observation - you will be performing actual EMT-level work during your shifts.

 Q: Can I skip a quarter?